 Overall, the EU global response to the COVID-19 pandemic amounts to €46 billion from ‘Team Europe’, a joint action involving the EU, its Member States and European financial institutions.

-These funds are helping partner countries:
+These funds are helping more than 130 partner countries

 - address the health emergency